© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crug Round Cairn is a scheduled monument protected by Cadw under reference CD223.
 View the official record →

-Crug Round Cairn is a Neolithic or Bronze Age funerary monument located in Ceredigion, Wales, and is registered with Cadw under the scheduled ancient monument reference CD223.
+Crug Round Cairn is a prehistoric funerary monument located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference SAM CD223.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD223.

 Crug Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crug Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD223.